somkanel/douban-sync-action/README.md

 * Solves the `Node.js 20 actions are deprecated` warning.
 * Fixes the `Unexpected input 'cookie'` error by moving cookies to environment variables.
 * Uses Python instead of Shell/Docker nesting for easier future maintenance.

+## Disclaimer

+This action is for personal data backup only.
+Please use it reasonably and follow the platform's terms of service.

 ## License 📄